dhis2/training-docs/content/analytic_tools/lg_datavisualizer.md

 Now we can review the category, series and filter in a bit more detail using this chart as an example.

 Column, Stacked Column, Line and Area charts all have similar properties when discussing the category, series, and filter.
-These are not given commonly understood names such as x and y-axis as different graph types are affected differently by these options; some chart types simply do not have traditional axes.
+These are not given commonly understood names such as x and y-axis as different chart types are affected differently by these options; some chart types simply do not have traditional axes.

 ![](Images/datavisualizer/image15.png)